1. What is hair drug testing?

 2. What drugs can Omega test for with hair?

-Cocaine, marijuana, opiates (Codeine, Morphine & 6-MAM Heroin Metabolite), Amphetamine, (Methamphetamine & Ecstasy), and phencyclidine (PCP).
+Cocaine, marijuana, opiates (Codeine, Morphine & 6-MAM Heroin Metabolite), Amphetamines (Methamphetamine & Ecstasy), and phencyclidine (PCP).
 These five drug classes are mandated for testing by the Federal Government.
 Omega Laboratories also offers an Extended Opiates panel, which can be added to a standard test, and includes Oxycodone, Hydrocodone, and Hydromorphone.

 3. What time period does hair testing cover?